ezulfica/SANonogramSolver/README.md

 Cost = |n_S - n_G| = |2-1| + |1-2| + |1-0| = 3.

-We compute every cost by rows and columns (named NB_conflits, which in french mean the numbers of conflicts)
+We compute every cost by rows and columns (named NB_conflits, which in french mean the number of conflicts)

 ## The reason of this metric
 In order to verify if we have a good cell allocation, our cost function tells us three things :
-- If we have the required numbers of cells
+- If we have the required number of cells
-- If we have the required numbers of segments
+- If we have the required number of segments
-- If we have the required numbers of cells by segments
+- If we have the required number of cells by segments